Datavault-UK/automate-dv-docs/docs/macros.md

         ```sql
         WITH source_data AS (
-            SELECT a.CUSTOMER_PK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_HK, a.HASHDIFF, a.CUSTOMER_NAME, a.CUSTOMER_PHONE, a.EFFECTIVE_FROM, a.LOAD_DATE, a.SOURCE
             FROM DBTVAULT.TEST.MY_STAGE AS a
         ),

         records_to_insert AS (
-            SELECT stage.CUSTOMER_PK, stage.HASHDIFF, stage.CUSTOMER_PHONE, stage.CUSTOMER_NAME, stage.EFFECTIVE_FROM, stage.LOAD_DATE, stage.SOURCE
+            SELECT stage.CUSTOMER_HK, stage.HASHDIFF, stage.CUSTOMER_PHONE, stage.CUSTOMER_NAME, stage.EFFECTIVE_FROM, stage.LOAD_DATE, stage.SOURCE
             FROM source_data AS stage
         )